GingerNinja23/ipop-documentation/Building-the-code-for-Android.md

 Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions in the first two sections:

-* Install necessary libraries and chromium tools
+* Download dependencies
-* Get the libjingle and ipop-tincan source code
+* Download source code

 ## Download Android dependencies